Sherri L. Smith: Life

 Smith was born in Chicago, Illinois.
 Since then she has moved around all of the three coasts: New York, Washington, D.C., San Francisco and Los Angeles.

 After high school, she went to college to study film at New York University's Tisch School of the Arts.
 She graduated with a Bachelor of Fine Arts in Film and Broadcast Journalism, an M.S. in Business, and a M.A. in Humanities.
-She also has a certificate in Enchantivism from the Pacifica Institute.
+She also has a certificate in "enchantivism" from the Pacifica Graduate Institute.

 Smith worked in stop-motion animation for Tim Burton's Mars Attacks!.
 She worked for three years at Disney TV Animation.
 After leaving Disney, Smith worked with a construction company at Los Angeles International Airport.
 This is where she began work on her first novel.
 After that, she spent nine years working at Bongo Comics.

 Sherri teaches at Goddard College and Hamline University.
 She is a member of the Two Trees Writers' Collaborative.

 Smith lives in Los Angeles with her partner and her cat.
 She is writing novels for young adults, including Flygirl, Sparrow, Orleans, and Lucy the Giant.
 She is on the faculty of Goddard College's MFA in Creative Writing Program and Hamline University's MFA in Children's Writing Program.